Tendons In The Knee

 By Alex Bigale, PTA

-The knee is a complex joint with many components that must work together in synch in order to function properly.
-This is why knee is vulnerable to a multitude of injuries.
+The knee is a complex joint with many components that must work together in synch to function properly.
+This is why the knee is vulnerable to a multitude of injuries.
 The knee is composed of bones, tendons, ligaments, muscles, cartilage, and other soft tissues.
-This article will focus on the tendons of the knee and injuries to the tendons of the knee.
-Tendons are structures that connect muscles to bones and there are many muscles that cross the knee joint.
+Therefore, this article will focus on the tendons of the knee and injuries to the tendons of the knee.
+Tendons are structures that connect muscles to bones, and many muscles cross the knee joint.
 Overall, the tendons of the knee help maintain its structure and stability.

 Tendons of the Knee